aclist/dztui/README.md

 # DZTUI

 **NOTE:** this project is currently superseded by [DZGUI](https://github.com/aclist/dztui/tree/dzgui), which brings numerous hotfixes and quality of life features.
 Those features are gradually being backported to the TUI client and the documentation for both is undergoing a rewrite in order to reach feature parity between the terminal and GUI versions.
 For the most extensive server support, use DZGUI.
+Most of the DZGUI documentation applies to DZTUI as far as configuration parameters are concerned.

 ## What this is: